Krjez/Midfield/README.md

 Official site of that game: https://www.jump-king.com/

 The player can move by either jumping or walking, trying to reach the top.
-<br>Jumps can be charged by holding a space key, so player has to tak caution and decide when, where and how much jump force to use.
+<br>Jumps can be charged by holding a space key, so player has to take caution and decide when, where and how much jump force to use.
-<br>The game encourages players explore different routes to find more comfortable paths up.
+<br>The game encourages players to explore different routes to find more comfortable paths up.

 ### Game controls
 A/left arrow - left